RedDesignGermany/ClearMetadata/README.md

 - openpyxl
 - python-pptx

-You can install all of them
+You can install them all with one command
 ```
 pip install pillow PyPDF2 mutagen moviepy moviepy python-docx openpyxl python-pptx
 ```